toutjavascript/FoooXus-Fooocus-Extender/readme.md

 - FoooXus version is tested with V2.3.0 Fooocus Release.

 ## History Log
+V0.9.5 New optional loras-directory on config.json
+       To fix issue https://github.com/toutjavascript/FoooXus-Fooocus-Extender/issues/7 where Loras are not found, you can add a new line in config.json.
+For example:
+       "loras-directory": "D:\\datas\\StabilityMatrix\\Data\\Models\\Lora",

 V0.9.5 Force optimized Performance Settings when Turbo or Lightning models are used

 V0.9.1 Adapt to Gradio API to Fooocus 2.3.0